RAKWireless/Update-File/test/doc/Quick_Start/Wisblock Quick Start Guide.md

 RAK5005-O is the Wisbase board which can be connected with Wiscore and WisIO through the connector of the board, and provides direct databus interconnection.
 Wisbase module also integrates the power supply circuit to realize low power battery power supply.
 In order to facilitate users, Wisbase has reserved USB ports, indicator lights, keys and extended IO interfaces.

 RAK4631 is the Wiscore board which consists of nRF52840 and SX1262.
-It supports LoRa and BLE functions, and supply a rich resource MCU so that you can program it if you want.
+It supports LoRa® and BLE functions, and supply a rich resource MCU so that you can program it if you want.

 Wisblock is not only functional testability product in product development verification stage, but also industrial products oriented to mass production.
 It uses a high-speed connector to ensure the integrity of the signal.
 At the same time, it is equipped with fastening screw, which can be used in vibration environment.
 And Wisblock can be used reliably in various civil and industrial scenarios through rigorous reliability tests.